Guardians vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 21, or 38.9%, of the 54 contests they have been chosen as underdogs in this season.
+- The Guardians have been underdogs in 55 games this season and have come away with the win 22 times (40%) in those contests.

-- Cleveland has not been a bigger underdog this season than the +170 moneyline set for this game.
+- Cleveland has not entered a game this season with longer moneyline odds than +170.

-- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 37% chance of pulling out a win.
+- The moneyline set for this matchup implies the Guardians have a 37% chance of coming away with a victory in the contest.

-- Games involving Cleveland have gone over the total set by sportsbooks in 49 of 124 chances this season.
+- Cleveland's games have gone over the total in 50 of its 125 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!